 In addition to joining GARE, OUP will mandate implicit bias and diversity and inclusion training for all OUP employees to ensure shared definitions and understanding, and formally adopt a diversity and inclusion statement to elevate our commitment to and raise awareness of the importance of racial equity.

-On July 25, 2019, President Preckwinkle announced the inaugural Racial Equity Week will be held September 16 - 20, 2019.
-During this week of learning, listening and engagement, Cook County will hold a series of events to hear from residents and community partners, and educate the public on why racial equity matters and how we can work together to close the gap.
-Please check back for updates as details are released for Racial Equity Week.
+On July 25, 2019, President Preckwinkle announced the inaugural Racial Equity Week would be held September 16 - 20, 2019.
+During this week of learning, listening and engagement, Cook County held a series of events to hear from residents and community partners, and educate the public on why racial equity matters and how we can work together to close the gap.

 On Monday, Sept.
 16, President Preckwinkle delivered a City Club Address on the importance of approaching government work with a racial equity lens and highlight key projects promoting equity in her administration.
 The address is titled “Advancing Racial Equity: Closing the Gap Through Policy and Practice.”
 View the address on the City Club of Chicago's site, or read on medium.

 On Wednesday, Sept.
 18, President Preckwinkle hosted Envisioning Equity: a forum at the National Museum of Mexican Art with Commissioner Alma Anaya (7th District), residents and community partners to envision how Cook County can achieve racial equity and how government can provide the framework to achieve that vision.

 On Thursday, Sept.
 19, President Preckwinkle hosted a Showcase to celebrate the work of government fellows who recently completed the Chicago United for Equity 2019 Fellowship Program.